Where next for Perth’s property market: expert predictions

 Bill Evans, Westpac Chief Economist

-Westpac chief economist, Bill Evans recently revised his outlook for Australia’s property markets after resilience in capital cities throughout the COVID-19 pandemic was stronger than expected.
-While reducing his national downward projections, Mr Evans now predicts a surge in property prices from June 2021, with Perth at the forefront of these gains alongside Brisbane with a forecast increase of 18 percent.
+Following initial downward projections, Westpac chief economist, Bill Evans revised his outlook for Australia’s property markets in September 2020 after resilience in capital cities throughout the COVID-19 pandemic was stronger than expected.
+In his revised projections, Mr Evans predicted a surge in property prices from June 2021, with Perth at the forefront of these gains alongside Brisbane with a forecast increase of 18 percent.